Rivian EDV: History

 In February 2019, Amazon announced it was leading a $700 million investment in Rivian.
 That September, Amazon Logistics ordered 100,000 battery electric delivery vehicles as part of a collaborative design effort between Rivian and Amazon.
 Initial schedules stated the first vans would be delivered to Amazon in 2021, with as many as 10,000 electric vans in operation by 2022, and the full order to be fulfilled by 2024.
 However, that date was later revised to 2030.
 The Rivian collaboration is part of Amazon's plan to convert its delivery fleet to 100% renewable energy by 2030.
 Amazon also will source electric vans and three-wheelers from other OEMs, such as Stellantis, Mercedes-Benz Group, and Mahindra.

 By February 2020, Rivian had shown a full-size clay model of the van.
 A prototype Amazon electric delivery van with 150 mi range was tested on public roads in early 2021, starting in Los Angeles and San Francisco.
 By April 2021, testing had expanded to Denver with additional plans to test in sixteen more U.S. cities in different climate zones.
 Tests in Oklahoma and Michigan were underway by July 2021.
 The first production EDV, an EDV-700, was completed in December 2021 and delivered to Amazon.

 Deployment of the electric delivery vans began in nine U.S. cities in July 2022.
 By November, Amazon stated it had more than 1,000 EDVs in operation which had delivered a collective 5 million packages.
-It is expected, based on the presence of a non-Amazon trim code, that Rivian will market the van to fleet owners in the future.
+In July 2023, one year after Amazon began receiving the vans, more than 5,000 had been delivered, and the first deliveries to Germany had begun.
+By October, that had doubled to 10,000 vans.

+Under the initial agreement, Amazon had exclusive rights to purchase the EDV for four years after the first batch was delivered, and the right of first refusal over any other companies seeking to purchase the EDV from Rivian for two additional years after that.
+Exclusivity is contingent on Amazon ordering 10,000 vans for each of the first two years of production, and if Amazon does not order 100,000 vans in total, the exclusivity arrangement is terminated.
+After Amazon placed a minimum order for 10,000 EDVs in 2023, Rivian entered negotiations to terminate the exclusivity agreement.

+Rivian listed the Delivery 500 and 700 on their website for other companies to purchase, starting in November 2023, prioritizing deliveries to larger fleets, scheduled to start in 2024; smaller fleets and individual vehicles are likely to start being delivered in 2025.
+The Delivery features the Rivian logo on the front instead of the Amazon logo.
+From March 25 to April 26, 2024, the United States Postal Service evaluated a Delivery 500 vehicle at the Vienna Post Office in Vienna, Virginia, as a potential commercial off-the-shelf vehicle for postal carriers.